About Muscle-Specific Kinase Myasthenia Gravis (MuSK MG)

 gMG can be classified into two primary types:

-- AChR MG – B cells produce autoantibodies against the acetylcholine receptor (AChR).
+- AChR MG (affects ~85% of patients with gMG) – B cells produce autoantibodies against the acetylcholine receptor (AChR).
 Patients are typically treated with acetylcholinesterase inhibitors.

-- MuSK MG – B cells produce autoantibodies against MuSK, a transmembrane protein on the surface of the muscle membrane.
+- MuSK MG (affects ~6% to 7.5% of patients with gMG) – B cells produce autoantibodies against MuSK, a transmembrane protein on the surface of the muscle membrane.
 These patients typically do not respond to acetylcholinesterase inhibitors and are treated with corticosteroids, generalized immunosuppressants, and in cases of severe disease, intravenous immunoglobulin and rituximab.
 However, these methods are associated with relapse and often, ongoing dependence on corticosteroids.